MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.10.3 Desktop Calendar Item Zooming

-A tester will hover their desktop mouse over a calender item to test for the description window to appear.
+A tester will hover their desktop mouse over a calendar item to test for the description window to appear.

 ### 4.2.11 Group Communication 1: Message Chat